Stanton Chase Managing Partner Çağrı Alkaya Moderates Talk

 Owen: The Board has to be involved with the C-Suite.
 They have to get the Board’s approval.
 Sometimes, for really important functional C-Suite executives who have a special expertise, it is crucial to make sure that everyone is on the same page.
-In every board meeting, we invite functional C-Suite leaders to come and present their functional departments, see how they are doing, and discuss KPIs and how to improve their departments.
+In every board meeting, we invite functional C-Suite leaders to come, on a rotation basis, and present their functional departments, see how they are doing, and discuss KPIs and how to improve their departments.
 This is also a motivational tool for the C-Suite executives as they get exposure to the Board.

 How do you make sure that the CEO and the executive team get the right partnership and input from the Board to run their operations effectively?

 Werner: It depends on the Board and the C-Level executives.
 For us, they are one body, strongly influenced by the PE delegates.
 The execution team is the Board.
 So when something is wrong, you should ask the Board, not just the CEO.
 When the Board has a large network, it is much more advantageous and cost-effective to bring in the right advisors when necessary.
 During the first 100 days when the team is being built, especially when you have a highly experienced CEO, you have to think about how closely involved you should be in decision-making process because, although it is a team effort, the CEO is the leader and is in a critical position.